Arpita-deb/Books-Database-Normalization/README.md

 * **Update Anomaly**: The update anomaly is when an update of a single data value requires multiple rows of data to be updated.

-## Advantages of Normalization:

-* Reduced redundancy, which means less data duplication and more efficient storage usage.
-* Increased integrity and consistency, which means the data is always accurate and unambiguous.
-* Improved query performance and organization, which means the data is easier to find and use.
-* Increased security and connection, which means the data is protected and can be linked to other systems.
-* Cost reduction, which means less storage and maintenance expenses.

-## Disadvantages of Normalization:

-* Multiple leaf tables that needs to be linked together with sophisticated JOINs which results in slower read times.
-* As number of tables increases maintenance level also increases.
-* The performance degrades when normalizing the relations to higher normal forms, i.e., 4NF, 5NF.
-* It is very time-consuming and difficult to normalize relations of a higher degree.
-* Careless decomposition may lead to a bad database design, leading to serious problems.

-# Overview of the Project:

-The goal of this project is to -

-1. Load a csv file into a database table using PostgreSQL.
-2. Create a database design for my personal collection of books by normalizing the table upto 3NF (Third Normal Form)
-3. Insert, Update and Delete data from the database.
-4. Create a sql script for the entire database normalization process.

 # Dataset Used:

 For this project I've used a csv file named **Books_Management** which consists of data on 184 books.